-Why do I have to register my children with the CRA by applying for the Canada Child Tax Benefit (CCTB)?
+Why do I have to register my children with the CRA by applying for the Canada Child Benefit (CCB)?

-The CRA issues the low income climate action tax credit payments on behalf of B.C.
-To make sure families receive the credit for every child, the CRA uses the system designed for administering the CCTB.
+The CRA issues the climate action tax credit payments on behalf of B.C.
+To make sure families receive the credit for every child, the CRA uses the system designed for administering the CCB.

-When you submit a CCTB application, the CRA can determine if you qualify to receive additional benefits from programs such as the CCTB, goods and services tax credit (GSTC), the B.C. family bonus (BCFB) and the B.C. earned income benefit (BCEIB).
+When you submit a CCB application, the CRA can determine if you qualify to receive additional benefits from programs such as the CCB, goods and services tax credit (GST/HST), and the B.C. early childhood tax benefit (BCECTB).